 - Medications taken by mouth (Oral drugs)

 - Black psyllium contains large amounts of fiber.
 Fiber can decrease, increase, or have no effect on how much medicine the body absorbs.
-Taking black psyllium along with medicine you take by mouth can decrease the effectiveness of your medicine.
-To prevent this interaction take black psyllium 30-60 minutes after medications you take by mouth.
+Taking black psyllium along with medicine you take by mouth can impact the effects of your medicine.
+To prevent this interaction, take black psyllium 30-60 minutes after medications you take by mouth.

 Are there interactions with herbs and supplements?

 - Use of psyllium with iron supplements can reduce the amount of iron that the body absorbs.
 Take iron supplements one hour before or four hours after psyllium to avoid this interaction.

 - Psyllium seems to slightly reduce the amount of riboflavin that the body absorbs, but it's probably not important.

 Are there interactions with foods?